WemimoAdewale/alx-higher_level_programming/0x00-python-hello_world/README.md

-script that prints a given strkng
+script that does ehst is given